 MITIGATING INJURY RISK THROUGH ALL DIMENSIONS OF HEALTH - FOUNDATIONS OF ERGONOMICS

 Much of the work required to keep our most valuable asset, our workers, successful and free of injury on-site takes place off-site.
 This includes ensuring proper rest, nutrition, and adequate support of mental and physical health.1 Many extended benefit programs offer paramedical services that provide access to professionals including chiropractors, physical therapists, osteopaths, massage therapists, dieticians, psychologists, and naturopathic doctors, to name a few.
-At Stuart Olson, we provide regular reminders, resources, and education for employees on these important topics, and on-site, teams utilize ‘Toolbox Talks’ to encourage an open dialogue and culture that puts health and safety at the forefront of everything we do.
+Many employers provide regular reminders, resources, and education for employees on these important topics, and on-site, teams utilize ‘Toolbox Talks’ to encourage an open dialogue and culture that puts health and safety at the forefront of everything we do.
 Below are just a few ways we promote dimensional health:

 Sleep is critical and we regularly discuss the importance of rest and remind our teams that the average person requires 7 to 9 hours of sleep to avoid entering an ongoing sleep deficit.
 In theory, this deficit can only be sustained for a maximum of 48 hours before it begins to cause fatigue and dysfunction, directly impacting health, safety, and performance both on and off-site.2

 Psychological Health is an integral part of a company's HSE and HR programs.
 The current climate of the Covid-19 pandemic is affecting people at varying degrees and, for many, support is needed now more than ever.
-In addition to our regular resource sharing and our Employee and Family Assistance Program, our Supervisors and Leadership recently participated in a Mental Health Webinar to ensure they are equipped with the tools required to support their teams.
+In addition to our regular resource sharing and our Employee and Family Assistance Program, Supervisors and Leadership have participated in Mental Health Webinars to ensure they are equipped with the tools required to support their teams.